What exactly are refurbished phones?

 Buying a brand new smartphone doesn’t guarantee it will not develop a fault in future likewise a refurbished phone.
 In the end, the ultimate goal is the user experience and how the device can take care of your basic smartphone needs.

 Secondly, your choices are influenced by your purchasing power.
 If you have the money, you can buy a brand new phone.
 Which will equally offer a similar experience as a refurbished phone.
-Therefore, a refurbished phone is better considering its price and the performance it offers.
+Therefore, a refurbished phone in my opinion is better considering its price tag and the performance it offers.